 • Warm air or poor circulation.
 Electrical failure keeps cooling systems from working, while an obstruction in your ductwork restricts airflow.
 This can also be a result of a dirty air filter.

 • Short cycling or inconsistent operation.
-Repeated starting and stopping adds extra strain on your air conditioner.
+Lots of starting and stopping adds extra strain on your air conditioner.
 This is often caused by a dirty air filter.

 • Higher utility bills.
-Inefficient components or clogs force your air conditioner to work harder.
+Damaged components or clogs force your air conditioner to work more intensely.
 Watch your monthly bills for sudden changes.

-If your repair bill is more than $1,500, it might be a wiser option to arrange for air conditioning installation instead.
-A new air conditioner is more energy efficient, which can save you money on cooling bills in the long run.
+If your repair bill is more than $1,500, it might be a better option to schedule air conditioning installation instead.
+A new air conditioner is more energy efficient, which can save you money on cooling bills over time.

 Your Bain Heating & Air Conditioning technician will help you settle on the right choice.
-Since {year}, we’ve been renowned for our trustworthy, high-quality air conditioning repair in Heflin and dedication to the best possible customer service.
-Request your appointment by calling us at 256-270-1196 today!
+Since 1974, we’ve been known for our honest, high-quality air conditioning repair in Heflin and dedication to the best possible customer service.
+Arrange your appointment by calling us at 256-270-1196 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.